petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 At least you can put everything you have right now into version control, then start adding to the pipeline for everything that needs to be created after.

+One important missing principle is a holistic view.
+The project should be the important unit.
+Yes, there are modules and subcomponents, but these all exist in a larger picture.
+Practically speaking,
+this means all files belong together in a single collection.
+This includes proposals, notes, drawings, data, code, figures, slideshows, articles, etc.

 ### Create a single version-controlled repo for the entire project